Page Reviewed / Updated - February 18, 2021

 For eligibility, an individual must be an Alaskan resident and require assistance with a minimum of one ADL or IADL.
 This is determined via a functional assessment completed by a nurse.
 One’s disability must be verified with supporting medical documentation.
 However, one cannot require a level of care that is consistent to that which is provided in a nursing home facility.
 In addition, one must be financially qualified to receive regular Medicaid in Alaska, which is called Denali Care, as opposed to nursing home Medicaid or Home and Community Based Services (HCBS) Medicaid Waivers.

-The 2020 Alaska Medicaid income and asset rules for aged, blind, or disabled persons are as follows.
-Monthly income for unmarried, divorced, or widowed applicants cannot exceed $1,455 / month.
-For married couples (with both spouses applying for Medicaid), the income limit is $2,155 / month.
+The 2021 Alaska Medicaid income and asset rules for aged, blind, or disabled persons are as follows.
+Monthly income for unmarried, divorced, or widowed applicants cannot exceed $1,474 / month.
+For married couples, the income limit is $2,183 / month.

 Alaska Medicaid allows single applicants up to $2,000 in liquid assets (cash or assets that can easily be converted to cash).
 While that number may seem low, some high value assets are exempt, meaning they do not count towards Medicaid eligibility purposes.
-For example, as long as the homeowner lives in his / her home, or intends to return to the home, and the home is valued under $595,000, it is exempt.
+For example, as long as the homeowner lives in his / her home, or intends to return to the home, and his / her home equity interest is valued under $603,000, it is exempt.
 A vehicle, burial trusts, household items, and personal effects may also be exempt.
-Married applicants, in which both spouses are applying for services, are permitted countable resources valued up to $3,000.
+Married applicants are permitted countable resources valued up to $3,000.